Anas-en/car-rental-app/backend/README.md

 Authorization: Bearer <your_access_token>
 ```

-> ⚠️ Currently implemented protected routes use `@jwt_required()` — always send the token for any route that needs user identity.
+> ⚠️ Always send the token for any route marked with 🔒.

 ---